legopitstop/docs.lpsmods.dev/docs/poses/pose-format.md

 ---
-title: Pose Format | Armor Stand Poses
+title: Pose Format | Armor Stand Poses Documentation
 description: This datapack adds poses to armor stands like Bedrock Edition.
 Redstone is the same as bedrock.
 You can even create your data-driven poses!
 keywords: legopitstop,minecraft,mods,datadriven,customizable,poses,armorstand,datapack,fabricmc
 ---